ExLeonem/ApiCommons/README.md

 <!-- Common operations for fast REST API development and documentation. -->

+This library aims to ease the development of REST API's, by providing functions to parse Parameters and generate outputs.

+---
+Ease creation of REST APIs.
+This library provides functions to

+- Parse received parameters
+- Generation

+---
 Parse received parameters against ecto schemas or manual parameter definitions.
 Automatically generate error responses from errors occured while parsing.